mahussain1/Image-Segmentaion/README.md

 ### Credits
 Code and datset are taken from [@seth814](https://github.com/seth814).
-I changed code files to work on CPU and interpret a input image to perform semantic segmentation.
+I modifed code files to work on CPU and interpret a input image rather stream of video, to perform semantic segmentation.